My Heart Never Lies: Background and release

 "My Heart Never Lies" was described as "the perfect introduction to Stevie’s own style – heartfelt and honest and demanding of repeat listening".
 York Press highlighted the song as a standout track from the album.
 Lyrically, McCrorie said the song is about "being away from my daughter, however it doesn't mention a kid, so it can relate to anybody leaving home".

 The single release was further promoted by a number of promotional appearances on British daytime television programmes.
 Following the announcement of the single, McCrorie performed a "special" pop-up gig at the Hard Rock Cafe in Glasgow, and said that "this week is very special, its something I have thought about for weeks and months".
-"My Heart Never Lies" debuted on the Scottish Singles Charts at number fifty one on November 2015, before reaching a peak of number forty-five on the Scottish Singles Chart.
+"My Heart Never Lies" debuted on the Scottish Singles Charts at number fifty one in November 2015, before reaching a peak of number forty-five on the Scottish Singles Chart.
 As part of the singles promotion, McCrorie performed the song on BBC Scotland's coverage of Children in Need on 14 November 2015 from Glasgow.

 To promote the release of his album Big World, McCrorie made an appearance on The Voice in 2016 on the first live shows, and performed "My Heart Never Lies".
 Following the performance, Big World re-entered the Scottish Albums Chart at number 15 and UK Albums Chart at number 70.